Skip to content

 • Primary keys are used to identify unique rows within a table, while foreign keys are used to establish relationships between tables.

-• Primary keys must be unique and cannot contain null values, while foreign keys can contain null values.
+• Primary keys must be unique and cannot contain null values, while the other key can contain null values.

-• Primary keys are always defined at the table level, while foreign keys can be defined at either the table or column level.
+• Primary keys are always defined at the table level, while the other ones can be defined at either the table or column level.

 • Primary keys can be used as foreign keys in other tables, while the other ones can only refer to them in other tables.